Pavan-Kalyan112/research-paper-cli/README.md

 # 🧪 Research Paper Fetcher CLI

 A powerful command-line tool to **search**, **summarize**, and **save** research papers from **PubMed** using its full query syntax.
 Powered by **local LLMs like Ollama** for summarization.
+A command-line tool to search, fetch, and export research papers from PubMed, with optional LLM summarization using Ollama.

 ---